ChristianTremblay/pyhaystack/README.rst

 * WideSky_ by Widesky.cloud_
 * Skyspark_ by SkyFoundry (version 2 and 3+)

-Connection to Niagara AX or Niagara 4 requires the nHaystack_ module by J2 Innovations to be installed and properly configured on your Jace.
+Connection to Niagara AX or Niagara 4 requires the nHaystack_ module to be installed and properly configured on your Jace.
 Refer to documentation of nHaystack for details.

 How do I install pyhaystack ?